whilenot-dev/whilenot-dev.github.io/content/posts/typescript-source-code-generation.md

 The programming constructs of a template engine might not be enough for your use case.
 In that case you want to make use of the scripting language to its full extend.

 This is another good addition to the methods above.
 A writer library provides you with an API that sits between the line-level of the source code file and some conditional and scoping constructs, similar to nodes in an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), called `.block` here.
-A writer library doesn't necessarily understand the language that's about to be generated here, but it has some interesting building blocks to improve readability and programmability.
+A writer library doesn't necessarily understand the language that's about to be generated here, but it has some interesting building blocks to improve readability and programmability. `Go` seems to have a more advanced writer library with the [`jennifer`](https://github.com/dave/jennifer) package.

 A con on my list here is the additional dependency solely for the sake of code generation.